SAP Service Cloud V2 Migration Guide: From C4C to V2 in 6–10 Months

 Step 1: Assessment and inventory (2–4 weeks)

-Catalogue everything in your C4C environment: active configurations, custom fields, business objects, integrations, reports, workflow rules, and user roles.
-For each item, classify as:
+Catalogue everything in your C4C environment: active configurations, custom fields, business objects, integrations, reports, workflow rules, user roles.
+For each item, classify it.

-This phase prevents the biggest source of delay: undocumented customisations discovered mid-migration.
-If nobody remembers why a workflow rule exists, your team spends days investigating.
+This phase prevents the single biggest source of delay: undocumented customisations surfacing mid-migration.
+If nobody remembers why a workflow rule exists, your team burns days investigating.
+I’ve seen it happen on every project where assessment was rushed.

 Step 2: Integration redesign (4–6 weeks)

 Most C4C integrations need a full rebuild.
-But V2’s native connectors to S/4HANA, Sales Cloud V2, Commerce Cloud, and other BTP services are significantly better than their C4C equivalents.
+Fair enough, that sounds painful.
+But V2’s native connectors to S/4HANA, Sales Cloud V2, Commerce Cloud, and other BTP services are a solid step up from what C4C offered.

 Map every integration point.
 Evaluate V2-native alternatives.
-Define the target architecture before writing code.
-This is also the opportunity to move from point-to-point integrations to V2’s event-driven model via SAP Event Mesh — a cleaner, more maintainable approach.
+Define the target architecture before anyone writes code.
+This is also your chance to ditch point-to-point integrations and move to V2’s event-driven model via SAP Event Mesh.
+Cleaner.
+More maintainable.

 Step 3: Parallel build (8–12 weeks)